ampproject/amphtml/extensions/amp-consent/amp-consent.md

 Unlike consent state, this `shareData` is not persisted in client side storage.

 #### promptIfUnknown
-`promptIfUnknown`: Instructs AMP whether to collect consent if user consent is unknown.
+`promptIfUnknown`: Instructs AMP whether to collect consent if previous consent is unknown.
 It takes boolean values.
-It also can be set to `promptIfUnknown: "waitForCheckConsent"` to read the value from the response of `checkConsentHref` XHR.
+It also can be set to `promptIfUnknown: "fromCheckConsent"` to read from the server response of `checkConsentHref`.

 #### onUpdateHref